-From 2005, Walt Disney World introduced a new ticket package called Magic Your Way which gives you more flexibility in tailoring your theme park tickets to your own specific needs but can be quite confusing at first glance.
-It is well worth deciding exactly what you want to do on your visit before you buy your tickets; or you could easily end up buying tickets that you will not get full use of.
+From 2005, Walt Disney World introduced a new ticket package called Magic Your Way which gave you more flexibility in tailoring your theme park tickets to your own specific needs but could be quite confusing at first glance.
+It was well worth deciding exactly what you wanted to do on your visit before you bought your tickets; or you could have easily ended up buying tickets that you would not get full use of.

 You can save money by making an advanced purchase on 4 day or more tickets with the Park Hopper® option or Park Hopper® Plus option.